hy38/hy38/README.md

 #### I'm SangHyun Park

-- I'm currently doing my Military Service in Chungju, South Korea (~ 2021.
-01. 18).

-- I'm a passionate Computer Science undergraduate student!
+- I'm an undergraduate student majoring Computer Science in CNU!

-- I'm interested in **Algorithm Theories** & **Problem Solving**.
+- I'm currently interested in **Algorithm Theories & Problem Solving**.

 - I have a [git-blog](https://hy38.github.io/) that posts what I study.